 - If you are eligible, Pearson Vue sends you an Authorization to Test (ATT) form by email.
 If you do not receive an ATT form, contact Pearson Vue.
 The Board office has no information about the status of your ATT form.

-- If you are not eligible, the Board office notifies you.
+- If you are not eligible to test, the Board office notifies you.

-- When you receive the Authorization to Test, schedule an appointment with Pearson Vue to take the exam.
+- When you receive the ATT, schedule an appointment with Pearson Vue to take the exam.

-- If you passed and the Board office has received all of the documents required for licensure, the Board office will send you your license by mail and will send you the exam results by email if you provided an email address.
+- If you passed and the Board office has received all of the documents required for licensure, the Board office will send you an email with your exam results and inform you that your license has been issued.
+You may print your own license.

-- If you did not pass, the Board office will send you your exam results and an Application for Re-Examination by email if you provided an email address.
+- If you did not pass, the Board office will send you your exam results.
+You must submit a Service Request in DELPROS to re-take the exam.
 No exam results are given out by phone!